dmilos/cpp_proposal/lex.md

 (dmilos at gmail dot com)

 # Table of Contents.

-  * I. Introduction
+   I. Introduction
-  *  1  Form
-  *  2  Introduction
-  * II.
+   II.
 Motivation
-  * III.
+   III.
 Solutions
-    * 1 Description
-    * 2 Class
-    * 2.1 Definition
-    * 2.1 Conditions
-    * 3 Examples
+   IV.
+Summary of options
-  * IV.
+   IV.
 Design Decisions
-  * V. Impact On the Standard
+   V. Impact On the Standard
-  * VI.
-References
+   VI.
+Links

 # I. Introduction
   1. Form
-    This document is designed in the form to so that reader can easily express their view by crossing given options.
+    This document is designed in the form to so that reader can easily express their view by choosiness given options.
-    Example: {option[lambda-have:true|false]} give option to have ( option: true ) lambdas not have ( option: false).
+    Example: {options[lambda-have:true|false]} give option to have [options:true] lambdas not have [options:false].
-    So the viewer at the end can express opinion like: [lambda-have:true], [class-name:lexical_parser], [ match_type:string], [eat-one-name:process]
+    So the viewer at the end can express opinion like:  [ match_type:string], [eat-one-name:process]
   2. About
     Lex it self offer better handling and manipulation of regular expressions when stream parsing is needed.
-  In here will be presented one possible implementation.
+  In here it will be presented one possible implementation.
+Another benefit is speed of parsing too.

 # II.
 Motivation
   There is a trend to add more features to existing regular expression.
 Like Lookaheads or Inline Modifiers.